JLESC/jlesc.github.io/_projects/sssp_project.md

 ## Research topic and goals

-The SSP (Sustained System Performance) metric is used to measure the performance of existing and future supercomputer systems at NERSC, NCSa, the Australian Bureau of Meterology and other sites.
+The SSP (Sustained System Performance) metric is used to measure the performance of existing and future supercomputer systems at NERSC, NCSA, the Australian Bureau of Meterology and other sites.
 The SSP metric takes into account the performance of various scientific applications and input data sets (aka a “benchmark”), which represent some part of the sites’ workload.

 In this collaboration, we propose the SSSP (Simplified Sustained System Performance) metric that makes performance projection using a set of simple existing benchmarks to the SPP metric for real applications.
 The benchmarks used as the “simple” may be existing simple benchmarks such as HPCC benchmark, HPL, parts of the SPECFP benchmark, and other simplified pseudo benchmarks which data already exist or easy to be measured.